 Planning Your Isle of Skye Itinerary

-Our itineraries assume you have a rental car.
+For this itinerary you will need a rental car.
 Yes, it is possible to tour the Isle of Skye by bus, but you will be at the mercy of the bus timetables.
 Traveling by bus is economical but can waste a lot of precious time.
 We highly recommend having your own car, particularly if you have limited time.